MarschmiLab/mobilegenes_mb_2022/data/README.md

 Following transfer, fastq files were run through md5sum to verify data integrity using md5sum.sh script and tmux session "md5sum"

-Quality fastq files were assessed for quality through fastqc and multiqc in fastqc_multiqc.sh shell script
+Quality fastq files were assessed for quality through fastqc and multiqc in fast_multiqc.sh shell script